sshukla154/springboot-kafka-wikimedia-realtime/README.md

      - Producer should have serializer (i.e. StringSerializer, JsonSerializer) in pom definition
    - `kafka-consumer-wikimedia`
      - Read data from kafka broker using topic name and groupId
-     - Saves the data into MySQL DB
+     - Saves the data into Postgres DB
      - Consumer should have deserializer (i.e. StringDeserializer, JsonDeserializer) in pom definition

 # Stack: